-Article 11 does not cover overburden, waste rock and tailing from mining, except from primary mercury mining, unless they contain mercury or mercury compounds above thresholds defined by the Conference of Parties (Article 11.2).
+Article 11 does not cover overburden, waste rock and tailing from mining, except from primary mercury mining, unless they contain mercury or mercury compounds above thresholds defined by the Conference of the Parties.
+(Article 11.2)

 - i.
 In mining, overburden refers to the soil or the natural rock that sits above or around the ore body.
 The Convention makes an assumption that the overburden will not be heavily contaminated with mercury. - ii.
-Tailings are different from overburdens, as the former refers to remaining materials after the valuable components have been extracted from the processed ore. - iii.
+Tailings are different from overburdens, as the former refers to remaining materials after the valuable components have been extracted from the processed ore.

+- iii.
 As noted above, the relevant threshold under Article 11.2 will be defined by the COP. - iv.
 As discussed under Article 7, we interpret the Article 11 obligation as applying to ASGM mercury wastes.
-Therefore, ASGM wastes should be addressed in National Action Plans under Article 7, pending further guidance from the INC or the COP.
+Therefore, ASGM wastes such as tailings should be addressed in National Action Plans under Article 7, as indicated in the ASGM NAP guidance.